8-P/librarybooksapp/README.md

-# librarybooks
+# Library Books

-Library Books Mac and iOS app from 2014
+Library Books Mac and iOS app source code.
+I stopped working on this application in 2014.